 Dame Jane Goodall, pioneering primatologist, passes away at 91

-"Dr. Goodall’s discoveries as an ethologist revolutionized science, and she was a tireless advocate for the protection and restoration of our natural world," the statement said.
+The Jane Goodall Institute, announcing the death of the researcher who documented the behaviour and social lives of chimpanzees, said, “Dr. Goodall’s discoveries as an ethologist revolutionised science, and she was a tireless advocate for the protection and restoration of our natural world.”

-She took an “unorthodox approach” to her research of chimpanzees, according to the foundation, by “immersing herself in their habitat and their lives to experience their complex society as a neighbor rather than a distant observer.”
+The foundation further added that she took an “unorthodox approach” in her research, “immersing herself in their habitat and their lives to experience their complex society as a neighbour rather than a distant observer.”

 You Might Like: